beyonddream/beyonddream.github.io/posts/post-4.md

 ---
-title: Python programming language - a reference for the journeyman
+title: Notes on Python programming language - a reference for the journeyman
 date: 2025-06-10
 ---